 Task: Create an 8-minute YouTube video script.

-Request: The topic is "5 mistakes that kill your productivity (and how to fix them)".
-The video must be engaging from the first 10 seconds.
+Request: The topic is "5 mistakes killing your productivity (and how to fix them)."
+The video must be engaging within the first 10 seconds.

 Action: Write a complete script with: opening hook (pattern interrupt), introduction, 5 sections (mistake + solution for each), conclusion with CTA.
 Indicate key moments for visuals and transitions.

-Context: Personal development YouTube channel, 15K subscribers, audience mainly male 25-35 years old.
-Most viewed videos deal with time management and habits.
+Context: Personal development YouTube channel, 15K subscribers, primarily male audience aged 25-35.
+Most-viewed videos cover time management and habits.

-Example: Inspired by Ali Abdaal's style — casual tone, personal anecdotes, references to scientific studies, light humor.
+Example: Inspired by Ali Abdaal's style — casual tone, personal anecdotes, scientific study references, light humor.

 When to use it: TRACE is particularly suited for multimedia content creation (videos, podcasts, presentations).
-The "Example" element with a stylistic reference greatly helps the AI find the right tone.
+The "Example" element with a stylistic reference helps the AI tremendously in nailing the right tone.

-CREATE is the most complete formula.
-With 6 elements, it leaves nothing to chance and suits ambitious projects.
+CREATE is the most comprehensive formula.
+With 6 elements, it leaves nothing to chance and is suited for ambitious projects.

 - C — Character: The AI's identity